top of page

 Give your time with Climate Action Leeds in your Community

 Our 8 Community Hubs in Alwoodley, Armley, Beeston, Garforth, Horsforth, Little London, Otley and Seacroft are volunteer led.
-They do loads of great activities from Forest Gardens, to repair cafes to craftivist sessions.
+They do loads of great activities, from forest gardens to repair cafes and craftivist sessions.

-You can give a little time, or a lot - just drop in or help to make it happen
+You can give a little time, or a lot - just drop in or contact the hubs to see how you could help make things happen.

 There are environmental organisations across the city with loads of great opportunities.
-Check out Volunteer Centre Leeds.
+Check out Volunteer Centre Leeds or give your time with our Movement Building Team.
+Maybe you could be a citizen journalist, reporting on how the people of Leeds are fighting for Climate Justice?

 4